dinhyen/dinhyen.github.io/source/travel/iceland/reykjavik/index.markdown

 sharing: true
 footer: true
 ---
 Iceland has been on our radar for a while.
-We've just never made it there because it was so close.
+We've just never made it there because it was so close and we've had our eyes set on more distant, "exotic" locales.
 We've sort of made Thanksgiving an occasion to go abroad.
 Last year it was Switzerland and Italy.
 This year we tossed around a few ideas, primarily the Caribbean, but ultimately decided not to be deterred by the truncated daylight hours and the temperature.
-At Logan Airport, it seems a lot of people have the same ideas and the cramped international terminal was packed to the gills.
+At Logan Airport, it seemed a lot of people had the same ideas and the cramped international terminal was packed to the gills.

 Iceland Air stewardesses have very smart uniforms, especially the twinkie-shaped headwear which I suspect could double as a flotation device.
 It was our first introduction to the Icelandic language's sing-song lilt.
 Occasionally it sounded almost like a strange dialect of English.
 Some of the words too are vaguely familiar, like opið (open), taktu kort (take the card), etc.